SynergyKit/synergykit-sdk-nodejs/DOCUMENTATION.md

 Use npm: $ npm install synergykit

-## Synergykit Initialization
+## SynergyKit Initialization
 Include the module:

 ```javascript
 var Synergykit = require("synergykit");
 ```
-Than initialize SynergyKIT:
+Than initialize SynergyKit:
 ```javascript
 Synergykit.Init(your_application_url, your_application_key, {
     debug: true // You should set it to false in production